mwroberts3/custy/README.md

 ## Version History

+### v1.5.12 - 10/28/22

+- changed the way bulletin board items are closed, it's now closed by the 'Add Board Item' button, which transforms to 'Close'

 ### v1.5.10 - 10/22/22

 - fixed that huge bug of not being able to delete multiple todos.
 Now users can delete 2+ todos without issue